 Related to the Resolution

-"How Are the Children?" - A UCC Palestine Israel Network educational resource including a two-part video, study guide, and webpage, focusing specifically on this issue.
+"How Are the Children?" - A UCC Palestine Israel Network (PIN) educational resource including a two-part video, study guide, and webpage, focusing specifically on this issue.

 US Tax Dollars Must Not Be Used to Detain Palestinian Children - Dec 11, 2017 Op-Ed written by Rep. McCollum